 Trailblazer-n.-1. a person who blazes a trail for others to follow through unsettled country or wilderness; pathfinder.
 2. a pioneer in any field of endeavor

-Ms. Stephenson has received the Dayton High School Trailblazer Award.
+Ms. Morgan Lossow has received the Dayton High School Trailblazer Award.
 This prestigious award is colleague-selected and is based on work ethic, ingenuity, and leadership.
-Congrats, Ms. Deb Stephenson, on a job well done!
+Congrats, Ms. Lossow, on a job well done!